Khatun

+Khatun (/xəˈtuːn/ khə-TOON) is a title of the female counterpart to a khan or a khagan of the Mongol Empire.

 Etymology and history

 Before the advent of Islam in Central Asia, Khatun was the title of the queen of Bukhara.
 According to the Encyclopaedia of Islam, "Khatun [is] a title of Sogdian origin borne by the wives and female relatives of the Göktürks and subsequent Turkish rulers."